St. Nicholas Eve Brings Vintage Ornaments to Mind

 Written by: Kevin Milaeger

-Assorted Icicles
+Assorted European

 Please email me if you have any questions or comments.
 If you are interested in purchasing ornaments pictured in this blog, please contact Nick at 262.693.2040 x101 or info@milaegers.com.